lewistang-uk/song-recommendation-system/README.md

 ## A/B Testing

 An experiment was simulated over three categories of users.
 Each user listened to three songs from their set of albums.
 If at least 3 of the top 5 recommendations were not in listening history and were in their category, then the recommendations were marked as good.
 A significance level of 0.05 and power of 0.8 were used.
-The control was the simple k-NN recommender, and the alternative was the historical weighted recommender.
+The control was the simple k-NN recommender, and the treatment was the historical weighted recommender.

 Categories: